Uncategorized

 Bar Beauty Medical, Toronto, Fort York

-· Reviewed by the Bar Beauty Medical clinical team · Last updated · 10-minute read
+· Reviewed by the Bar Beauty Medical clinical team · Last updated · reading time: roughly 10 minutes

 Aerolase Neo (1064 nm Nd:YAG, 650-microsecond pulse) and IPL (Intense Pulsed Light, roughly 500 to 1200 nm broadband) are not equivalent tools.
 IPL is a surface device that is unsafe on Fitzpatrick IV to VI.
 Aerolase is a depth device that is safe across all six Fitzpatrick types.
 If you have brown or Black skin, melasma, active acne, rosacea or a tan, Aerolase is the right device and IPL is functionally contraindicated.
 If you have very fair skin, simple sun spots and no pigment risk, IPL can produce excellent results faster and slightly cheaper per session, with 1 to 3 days of redness or scabbing.
 This is the head-to-head most clinics will not write, because an honest comparison usually points toward Aerolase.